somnath045/package-for-beginners-in-java/README.md

 This function takes an integer as argument and returns an integer array of all possible combinatins of that number.

-**String[] getAllPermutations(String string):**
+**void printPermutations(String string):**

-This function takes a String as an argument and returns a String rray of all its permutations(i.e., all the possible combinations of its characters).
+This function takes a String as an argument and prints all of its permutations(i.e., all the possible combinations of its characters).